- Meet the First Lady

 Facilities — Oversaw $791 million in facilities construction so far at Clemson and more than $1 billion at WVU.

-Graduation — Led the commencement ceremonies for approximately 26,000 newly graduated Tigers, as of May 2018, and more than 21,000 graduates while at WVU.
+Graduation — Led the commencement ceremonies for more than 27,000 newly graduated Tigers, as of August 2018, and more than 21,000 graduates while at WVU.

 Fundraising — Helped to raise nearly $1.4 billion in private funds between the two universities – $725 million at WVU and more than $662 million at Clemson through three consecutive record-setting years and the close of the Will to Lead Capital Campaign, the largest fundraising effort in the history of the state of South Carolina.